 “Free POS” offers can be tempting to new business owners.
 Their budgets are usually tight, and they’re looking for the least expensive and easiest ways to get their new businesses off the ground.
 But as VARs and ISVs know all too well, “free POS” isn’t free.
 In fact, “free POS” is often defined by no upfront costs and monthly fees buried into processing contracts.

-One of the best ways to compete against free POS is to work with a payments company that supports all payment processors.
+One of the best ways to compete against free POS is to work with a payments company or payments integration partner that supports all payment processors.
 It allows you to offer something that free POS doesn’t: choice.
 Sharing these three facts with prospects who are ready to sign a free POS contract will help you guide them toward making the best decision for their business.

 3 Benefits of Providing Payment Processing Options